-It's important that people planning to light fires in the open air know whether they can do so safely and legally, so they need to know what the current fire season is in the area, whether any other prohibition applies, and whether a permit is required.
+It's important that people planning to light fires in the open air know whether they can do so safely and legally.
+This means they need to know:

+- the current fire season in the area

+- whether any other prohibition applies

+- whether a permit is required.

-Fire season changes, and restrictions and prohibitions under section 52 of the Act, are publicly notified to our communities, stakeholders and partners in a number of ways.
+We notify our communities, stakeholders and partners of fire season changes and restrictions and prohibitions under section 52 of the Act in several ways.
+These include: